 This National Space Biomedical Research Institute (NSBRI) Request for Applications (NSBRI-RFA) is soliciting applications for the Postdoctoral Fellowship Program.
-Postdoctoral Fellowships will be competitively available for two years, with an option for a third year, in any laboratory in the United States carrying out space-related biomedical/biotechnological research in accordance with NSBRI's goals.
+Postdoctoral Fellowships will be competitively available for two years, with a competitive opportunity for a third year, in any laboratory in the United States carrying out space-related biomedical/biotechnological research in accordance with NSBRI's goals (Appendix A).
+Non-NSBRI researchers qualify as Mentors for this competitive funding.
 The program is open to U.S. citizens, permanent residents or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
-To be eligible for this program, Postdoctoral Fellows may not have more than three years of previous postdoctoral training.
-Selected Postdoctoral Fellows will become a member of an integrated countermeasure/technology development team of the NSBRI.
+To be eligible for this program, Postdoctoral Fellows may not have more than three years (cumulative) of previous postdoctoral training.
+Selected Postdoctoral Fellows will become a member of an integrated countermeasure/technology development team of the NSBRI described in Appendix A.

-The Postdoctoral Fellowship award will be funded as a stipend of \$40,000 for the first year with a 6.25 % increase in the second year; an additional allowance for health insurance will be included.
-An option exists for a third year of funding, should the awardee request it, and NSBRI senior management determines that this is warranted based on the awardee's performance during the first two years of funding.
-Additional funding will be provided for travel to a mandatory NSBRI meeting of Postdoctoral Fellows at the annual NSBRI/NASA Investigators' Meeting, a research team meeting, and a scientific meeting of the Postdoctoral Fellow's choice.
-The Postdoctoral Fellow will also be expected to spend 3-5 days in Houston and at NASA Johnson Space Center to become familiar with the research facilities and programs available at that institution (costs also covered by NSBRI).
-The time period for the Johnson Space Center visit will be arranged by the Fellowship Program and will occur during the summer of 2010.
+The Postdoctoral Fellowship award will be funded as a stipend of \$40,000 for the first year with a 6.25% increase in the second year; an additional allowance for health insurance will be included.
+A competitive opportunity for a third year of funding is available depending on existing NSBRI resources and if evaluation by the NSBRI Executive Science and Medicine Council determines that this is warranted based on the awardee's performance during the first two years of funding.
+Additional funding will be provided for travel to a mandatory NSBRI meeting of Postdoctoral Fellows at the annual NSBRI/NASA Investigators' Workshop, a research team meeting, and a scientific meeting of the Postdoctoral Fellow's choice.
+The Postdoctoral Fellow will also be expected to attend a 4-5 day NSBRI Summer Bioastronautics Institute at Baylor College of Medicine in Houston hosted by the NSBRI Postdoctoral Fellowship Program Coordinator and the NSBRI Education Team and will include a visit at the NASA Johnson Space Center to become familiar with the research facilities and programs available at that institution (costs also covered by NSBRI).
+The time period for the Johnson Space Center visit will be arranged by the Fellowship Program and will occur during June 2011.

 A budget is not necessary for completion of an application.
-Funding is not provided for administrative costs, supplies or equipment.
-The Mentor is responsible for supervision of the NSBRI Postdoctoral Fellow and for providing necessary funds for supplies and equipment.
+Funding is not provided for administrative costs, supplies, reagents, equipment and instrumentation, or animals.
+The Mentor is responsible for supervision of the NSBRI Postdoctoral Fellow and for providing all necessities important to the completion of the research proposed by the Fellow.
 After Postdoctoral Fellowships have been awarded, the NSBRI will work with the funded institutions to execute the awards, which will include development of a budget for funding.
 Indirect costs will not be awarded to the funded institution.
 Additionally, NSBRI's traditional cost sharing of 10% of the funded award is welcomed, but not required, from institutions who receive awards for postdoctoral training.

-Postdoctoral Fellowship Program applicants must prepare proposals with the support of a Mentor and institution (university, national lab, etc.), and all proposals will be objectively and rigorously evaluated by a peer review panel.
+Postdoctoral Fellowship Program applicants must prepare proposals with the support of a Mentor and institution (university, national lab, etc.), and all proposals will be objectively and rigorously evaluated by an external peer review panel.
 Mentors should have previous experience in training of postdoctoral fellows and/or graduate students.
 It is the responsibility of the Postdoctoral Fellowship Program applicant to arrange for a Mentor.

-The research project will be a part of a countermeasure/technology development team focused on advancing the research toward an applied intervention.
-Each Postdoctoral Fellowship Program applicant must identify the Countermeasure Readiness Level (CRL) and/or Technology

-Readiness Level (TRL) the research proposal addresses.
+Selected postdoctoral research projects will become part of an NSBRI integrated countermeasure/ technology development team focused on advancing the research toward an applied intervention to ensure the health of astronauts in response to spaceflight.
+Each Postdoctoral Fellowship Program applicant must identify the Countermeasure Readiness Level (CRL) and/or Technology Readiness Level (TRL) the research proposal addresses.
 Applicants should refer to Figures 1 and 2 in Appendix A for detailed descriptions of CRLs and TRLs.